 Clarity is an important factor when shopping for a diamond, but it’s not the only factor to consider.
-There are many elements that go into determining what makes the perfect diamond, not the least of which is price.
+There are many elements that determine what makes the perfect diamond, not the least of which is price.
 Here, we offer a few diamond-clarity shopping tips to keep in mind, so that you can save on budget without losing out on quality.

-If you look back at our descriptions of the different diamond clarity grades, you may notice that inclusions don’t start becoming visible to the naked eye until you get into the SI rankings.
+If you look back at our descriptions of the different diamond clarity grades, you may notice that inclusions aren’t visible to the naked eye until you get into the SI rankings.

-This means that, unless you’re buying a stone for a diamond expert with the tools and experience to hunt for imperfections under a microscope, in most cases you’re going to be fine with a VS diamond (rather than springing for something with a VVS, IF, or FL rating).
+So unless you’re buying a stone for a diamond expert, in most cases you’re going to be fine with a VS diamond (rather than springing for something with a VVS, IF, or FL rating).
 You will still have a beautiful diamond ring.

 Use Fancy Shapes to Maximize Clarity

-At the end of the day, it’s your eyes that are going to have to make the final decision on diamond clarity.
-An “eye-clean” diamond (one that appears clear and high quality to the naked eye) will bring you or your loved one joy for years to come, so don’t get too hung up on ratings or grades once you’ve found something you like.
+At the end of the day, it’s your eyes that are going to have to make the final decision on diamond clarity so don’t feel as though you have to stick to a chart.
+An “eye-clean” diamond will bring you or your loved one joy for years to come, so don’t get too hung up on ratings or grades once you’ve found something you like.

-Just make sure that you give your diamond a thorough inspection before you commit to anything; if diamonds are forever, then so are any inclusions that you might accidentally overlook.
-Online diamond stores will often provide detailed images of every stone they have available, and may also offer remote video conferencing options where buyers can meet with a diamond expert to further inspect specific stones.
+Just make sure that you inspect your diamond before you commit; if diamonds are forever, then so are any inclusions that you might overlook.
+Online diamond stores often provide detailed images of every stone they have available.
+They may also offer virtual appointments where buyers can meet with a diamond expert to view specific stones.

 High-Quality Clarity from Clean Origin

-Shop Clean Origin diamonds, and see for yourself!
+Shop Clean Origin lab grown diamonds, and see for yourself!
 When it comes to finding the right diamond, the choice is crystal clear.